Skip to main content

 info

-Restoring from a snapshot is useful when an instance fails to boot or the service becomes unresponsive, making SSH or RDP access impossible.
+Restoring data by using a snapshot is useful when the instance does not boot properly or the service does not operate normally due to incorrect instance settings, so SSH or RDP access is not available.

 Step 1.
-Create a volume from the snapshot containing the data to restore
+Create volume from snapshot containing data to be restored

-Refer to the Restore volume from snapshot tab document to create a volume from the required snapshot.
+Refer to the Restore volume in snapshot menu document and create a volume from the snapshot that contains the data to restore.

-Refer to the Attach volume from console document to attach the created volume to your instance.
+Refer to the Attach volume document and attach the volume created from the snapshot to the instance that requires data restoration.

-1. Refer to the Connect to Linux instance guide to access the Linux instance to which the volume is attached.
+1. Refer to the Connect to instance document and connect to the Linux instance to which the volume is attached.

 lsblk